“…And through him God reconciled everything to himself. He made peace with everything in heaven and on earth by means of Christ’s blood on the cross.”

 Colossians 1:20, NLT

-Jesus has brought a full and clear peace into God’s world.
+Jesus has brought a complete peace into God’s world.
 Everything is now reconciled, taken care of by what Jesus has done.
 The precise word is “shalom.”
 It has within it the idea of ‘wholeness, or healthiness.’
 It is in a general sense, being ‘made whole or complete.’
+This present ‘sickness’ has become obsolete.
+That is our message.

 There is no room really for any “peace” without completeness, it just isn’t possible.
 The “peace” that the Bible teaches is far more comprehensive, and total.
 The word in Hebrew, has a strong attachment to health, harmony and prosperity.
 It has the sense of being well, with the complete absence of turmoil or conflict.